How To Recycle Scrap Metal

 Of course, determining the best way to dispose of your metal waste often depends on what type of metal you have and the quantities.
 In some cases that means recycling that material from home; in other instances, you might be best served by taking your metal waste to a scrap yard.

 Start by identifying your recyclable metals.
 For instance, aluminum cans (such as used in soda, beer, and other beverages) are generally 100 percent recyclable.
 Many cities and states may have programs such as cash for cans which can make recycling aluminum cans much easier.
-Other food containers, such as coffee tins, bakeware, and cans (such as used for canned fruits and vegetables) are all recyclable; just make sure to clean them thoroughly first.
+Other food containers, such as coffee tins, bakeware, and cans (such as those used for canned fruits and vegetables) are all recyclable; just make sure to clean them thoroughly first.

-Similarly, if you have extra metal hangers around the house, they may not be recyclable in your local blue bin but you may be able to take them to a local dry cleaners, for instance; they may have discounts or cash programs for your extra hangers.
+Similarly, if you have extra metal hangers around the house, they may not be recyclable in your local blue bin but you may be able to take them to local dry cleaners, for instance; they may have discounts or cash programs for your extra hangers.
 Other household items made of brass, copper, or other metals may also be recyclable; while they may not be items you can put in your blue recyclables bin, they are items you may be able to take to a local scrap yard—including old door handles, light fixtures, and more.
 Even air conditioners, television trays, plumbing, gutters, and other metal odds-and-ends around the house can often be scrapped.

 10 Scrap Metal Recycling Facts